-Variable topics.
-Maximum credit nine units applicable to a master's degree.
+656, Seminar in Ethnomusicology (3)

-658. Advanced Practicum in Music (3)
+658, Advanced Practicum in Music (3)

 One lecture and six hours of activity.

-Prerequisites: Completion of undergraduate requirements in an area related to one of the specializations in the M.A. or M.M. degrees, and consent of instructor in the area.
-Students will be assigned to appropriate class sections within selected undergraduate area as instructional assistants under staff supervision.
-Maximum credit six units applicable to a master's degree.
 660. Seminar: A Major Composer (3) Prerequisite: Music 452B.
 Completion of a seminar in Music 652A is recommended.
-The life, milieu and works of a major composer, such as Bach, Mozart or Schubert will be studied.
+The life, milieu, and works of a major composer, such as Bach, Mozart or Schubert will be studied.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 665. Seminar: Notation of Polyphonic Music (3) Prerequisite: Music 452B.
 Completion of Music 652A is recommended.
-Selected problems related to the notation of Medieval, Renaissance, and Baroque music: Scores and Tablatures; White Mensural Notation; Black Notation to the End of Franconian Notation; French, Italian, Mixed and Mannered Notation.
+Selected problems related to the notation of Medieval, Renaissance, and Baroque music: scores and tablatures; White mensural notation; Black notation to the end of Franconian notation; French, Italian, mixed and mannered notation.
 Examples will be transcribed into modern notation.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 670. Seminar: Interpretation of Early Music (3) Prerequisites: Completion of Music 652A and 652B is recommended.
-Performance practice in Medieval, Renaissance and Baroque music; projects in music editing; reports; performance on historical instruments.
-Participation in the Collegium Musicum 690.
-Seminar in Research Procedures in Music (3) Reference materials, bibliography, investigation of current research in music, processes of thesis topic selection and techniques of scholarly writing.
+Performance practice in Medieval, Renaissance and Baroque music: projects in music editing; reports; performance on historical instruments.
+Participation in the Collegium Musicum required.
+690. Seminar in Research Procedures in Music (3) Reference materials, bibliography, investigation of current research in music, processes of thesis topic selection and techniques of scholarly writing.
 696. Special Topics in Music (1-3) Prerequisite: Graduate standing.